Core Imaging Technology

-Our core technology is super-resolution structured illumination microscopy (SR-SIM).
+Our core imaging technology is super-resolution structured illumination microscopy (SR-SIM).
 In SR-SIM, mutually coherent laser beams are superposed to create an interference pattern.
 By implementing SR-SIM with fiber optics, we have developed an extremely flexible means to create arbitrary interference pattern and can illuminate the largest possible fields of view, as can be seen below.

 The FiberSIM